node-saml/node-saml/.github/ISSUE_TEMPLATE/bug-report.md

 Thanks for submitting a bug report or featureq request to help us improve.

 If you have a support question about how to use the module, no one is monitoring the issues to answer those.
-Consider posting on StackOverflow instead using the "passport-saml" tag.
+Consider posting on StackOverflow instead using the "node-saml" tag.
 -->

 ** Spec-driven development **